The teenage years can be a challenging time for our adolescents.

 This is where counselling can play a significant interventionist role.
 Working with a professional counselor like me will allow your child to discuss their issues in confidence.
 Through my experience volunteering in secondary schools during my practicum, I am well placed to grasp the common issues that teenagers face.
 Having gone through this path before, I have a great degree of empathy for them.
 This prompted me to write in greater depth about the common psychological issues troubling our teenagers today.

 As a certified counsellor, I am confident that I can step forward and help.
 Through well-designed counselling plans and therapy, teenagers will also learn healthy coping strategies to help them transit successfully into adulthood.
-If you still unsure if a counselling session with me is best for your teen, do not hesitate to contact me for clarification.
+If you unsure if a counselling session with me is the best for your teen, please do not hesitate to contact me for more information.

 When should I seek counselling for my child?